-Exposure to air pollution and COVID-19 mortality in the United States: A nationwide cross-sectional study (Updated April 24, 2020)
+Air pollution and COVID-19 mortality in the United States: strengths and limitations of an ecological regression analysis (Updated April 24, 2020)

 Notice: In the revision on April 24, 2020, we have updated our analysis using data up to April 22, and importantly in which we have adjusted for additional confounding factors that also reflect the timing of the epidemic's spread, the timing of the social distancing policies and the population age distribution.
 Consequently, we have revised our finding as that an increase of 1 μg/m3 in PM2.5 is associated with an 8% increase in the COVID-19 death rate (95% confidence interval [CI]: 2%, 15%).

 Figure: COVID-19 mortality rate ratios (MRR) per 1 μg/m3 increase in PM2.5 and 95% CI using daily cumulative COVID-19 death counts from April 18, 2020 to September 7, 2020.